 Rally is a fun and exciting way to promote a positive working relationship between handler and dog.
 Dogs will be asked to do sits, downs, turns and heeling with many variations.
 Rally will help your dog become a better companion "take anywhere" dog.

 Practice Rally-O Fun Runs

 In Fun Runs, each handler will be allowed 10 minutes in the ring total.
 A run usually takes about 2 minutes.
 Courses will be set up in advance.
 There is no instruction in the practice fun runs but students work with each other to learn the rally courses.
 A course will be set up.
 Help for set up and tear down is always welcome.
 This is a great way to share training ideas and discuss strategy.
-If you can't sign up in advance for six sequential weeks for $65, the drop in price for single sessions is $12 for each time.
 Please pay in advance online.
 You can also use a Family Dog 3 credit from our flex program.

 Rally obedience (also known as Rally or Rally-O) is a dog sport based on obedience.
 It was originally devised from the obedience practice of "doodling" - doing a variety of interesting warm-up and freestyle exercises.
 This sport involves moving from station to station and performing a variety of skills over a 10 to 22 station course.

 The dog and the handler proceed around a course of designated stations with the dog in heel position.
 The course consists of 10 to 20 signs that instruct the team what to do.
 Handlers are allowed to encourage their dogs verbally during the course.
 Offered by a multitude of venues, Rally is taking off across the country with national as well as regional competition.